Pte

 My story

-Private Robert Roberts, a 29-year-old Brass Finisher from Birmingham, Warwickshire was killed in action on the 16th of August 1917.
-At the time of his death Robert served with the 9th Battalion Royal Irish Fusiliers, part of the 108th Brigade, of the 36th (Ulster) Division.
+Private Robert Roberts, a 29-year-old brass finisher from Birmingham, Warwickshire fell in battle on 16 August 1917.
+At the time of his death, Robert was serving with the 9th Battalion Royal Irish Fusiliers, part of the 108th Brigade of the 36th (Ulster) Division.

-On the 16th of August 1917 the 9th Royal Irish Fusiliers assembled in an old trench running from Pommern Redoubt (HQ) to Iberian Farm.
-Moments after the men advanced behind the barrage they were already held up at Hill 35.
-But notwithstanding the persistent machine-gun fire coming from Somme and Gallipoli the Battalion managed to capture Hill 35.
-In the meanwhile the 7/8th Royal Irish Fusiliers got ahead of them as did the barrage.
-A platoon was left to consolidate Hill 35, as the assault continued.
-The 9th Royal Irish Fusiliers pushed on until they reached a double row of wire to the south and the east of Gallipoli.
-The wire was only cut in one or two places and this held up the advance.
-German machine-gun fire was brought to bear on them from dugouts in Gallipoli, Aisne House, Martha House and from Hill 37, which caused a lot of casualties.
+On 16 August 1917, the 9th Royal Irish Fusiliers assembled in an old trench that ran from Pommern Redoubt (headquarters) to Iberian Farm.
+They had to advance towards the Zonnebeke-Langemark road.
+A few moments after advancing behind the barrage, the men were already stopped at Hill 35.
+But despite sustained machine-gun fire from Somme and Gallipoli, the battalion managed to capture Hill 35.
+Meanwhile, the 7/8th Royal Irish Fusiliers got ahead of them and so did the barrage.
+A platoon was left behind to consolidate Hill 35 while the attack continued.
+The 9th Royal Irish Fusiliers advanced until they reached a double row of barbed wire south and east of Gallipoli.
+The wire was cut in only one or two places and this stopped the advance.
+German machine-gun fire was brought down on them from dugouts in Gallipoli, Aisne House, Martha House and from Hill 37, causing many casualties.

-It was found impossible to push on and the Battalion was forced to retire.
-It took up position at a trench running along Hill 35.
-But machine-gun fire from Hill 37 was enfilading this position and again the Battalion was forced to retreat, now to a trench running in a southern direction on Hill 35.
-This position was consolidated and held until the 16th (Irish) Division to their right had been pushed back by German counterattacks.
-With their right flank up in the air and enfilade fire coming from Iberian Farm, the 9th Royal Irish Fusiliers had no choice than to pull back to their original positions.
+It proved impossible to continue and the battalion was forced to retreat, consolidating positions near a trench running alongside Hill 35.
+But continuing machine-gun fire from Hill 37 beleaguered this position and again the battalion was forced to retreat, this time to a trench running southwards on Hill 35.
+This position was consolidated and held until the 16th (Irish) Division to their right was pushed back by German counterattacks.
+With their right flank in the air and enfilade fire from Iberian Farm, the 9th Royal Irish Fusiliers had no choice but to eventually withdraw to their original positions.

-Private Robert Roberts was killed in the attack on Hill 35, leaving behind his wife Louisa, with their three children.
-Robert was buried in the field at Pommern Redoubt near Pommern Castle.
-His remains were exhumed after the war and were laid to rest in the Tyne Cot Cemetery.
+Private Robert Roberts was killed in the attack on Hill 35, leaving behind his wife Louisa and their three children.
+Robert was buried in the field near Pommern Castle & Redoubt in Zonnebeke.
+His remains were exhumed after the war and interred at Tyne Cot Cemetery.

 Files 1